mctechnologiesventures/cordova-plugin-health/README.md

 - includeCalsAndDist: {type: boolean}, optional, only used for activity, adds 2 additional fields, calories (kcal) and distance (m) for each detected activity. **Warning**: access to calories and distance must have been granted!
 - successCallback: {type: function(data)}, called if all OK, data contains the result of the query, see below for returned data types.
 If no buckets is specified, the result is an object.
 If a bucketing strategy is specified, the result is an array.
 - errorCallback: {type: function(err)}, called if something went wrong, err contains a textual description of the problem
-- filterOutUserInput: {type: boolean}, optional, filters out user-entered activities if set to true (only works on iOS for aggregated query)
+- filtered: {type: boolean}, optional, filters out user-entered activities if set to true (only works on iOS for aggregated query)

 Not all data types are supported for aggregated queries.